aliciasply/javascript-challenge/README.md

 * Made column for `date/time`, `city`, `state`, `country`, `shape`, and `comment`

-* Use a date form in HTML document and write JavaScript code that will listen for events and search through the `date/time` column to find rows that match user input.
+* Used a date form in HTML document and write JavaScript code that will listen for events and search through the `date/time` column to find rows that match user input.

 ### Technique 2: Multiple Search Categories